-If you have been the victim of a crime, whilst at work or otherwise, and you were injured you may be entitled to make a Criminal Injuries Compensation claim, however, if you have been the victim of crime while at work you should follow the the procedure following a work injury (you can find it by clicking here), and report the matter to the police, first.
+If you have been the victim of a crime, whilst at work or otherwise, and you were injured you may be entitled to make a Criminal Injuries Compensation claim, however, if you have been the victim of crime while at work you should follow the the procedure following a work injury, and report the matter to the police, first.

 The reason for this is that you should be covered by workers compensation insurance and if your claim is accepted you get any weekly payments and medical expenses you are entitled to in a relatively short period of time unlike criminal injuries compensation.

 You may be entitled to claim for pain and suffering, loss of enjoyment of life and compensation for medical expenses and loss of income.

 You may also be able to claim for pain and suffering, loss of enjoyment of life, travel and the loss of personal items such as clothing.

 The maximum amount of compensation payable to victims of an offence after January 2004 is $75,000, however, the amount you can receive will depend on your injuries and any losses you have suffered.

 You generally have three (3) years from the date of the offence to make an application for criminal compensation and you normally wouldn’t make it earlier unless you have recovered as much as possible.